- define the literary term “irony” and identify examples

 Verbal Irony: A contradiction of expectation between what is said and what is meant.

 Example: In Julius Caesar, by William Shakespeare, Marc Antony says the following even when he knows that Brutus killed Julius Caesar: “Yet Brutus says he was ambitious; And Brutus is an honourable man.”

 Situational Irony: A contradiction of expectation between what might be expected and what actually occurs,

-Water, water, every where, Nor any drop to drink
+shrink; Water, water, everywhere, Nor any drop to drink”

 Whole Group Activity:

-Look at examples of irony in a comic strip.
-Discuss irony and give instructions on how to identify examples of irony
+Look at examples of irony in a comic strip or meme.
+Discuss irony and give instructions on how to identify examples of irony.